Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices.md

 ![Screenshot (58)](https://github.com/user-attachments/assets/cd4f49c6-ca0b-4976-93ed-5355e41580a5)

-The "Working From Hoome Information.txt" is the document that appeared interesting and took a look at it by using the command below:
+The "Working From Home Information.txt" is the document that appeared interesting and took a look into it by using the command below:

 ```bash
 smb: \> more "Working From Home Information.txt"